High Voltage PCB Design: Creepage and Clearance Distance

 High voltage applications require more rigorous design parameters than your average PCB.

 When I was an undergrad, I did a lot of electrochemical etching.
 I put it on my resume for years, because interviewers were always interested in hearing about working with high voltage sources and terrifying chemicals.
-Later, I realized I didn’t want to be hired for jobs where they wanted someone with a pathological indifference to high-risk work environments.

 That was when I started looking into high voltage design.
 I was amazed by the standards that are required for high voltage products.
 I was also relieved.
 While I can’t prevent grad students from McGyvering our high voltage products, I do have peace of mind knowing that there is board level protection in place.